 People who have an average risk of eye disease should get eye exams once a year.
 If you’re at higher risk for eye disease, you may need checkups more frequently.
 Talk to your provider to figure out your best exam schedule.

-Your outlook depends on factors like how your vision was before the retinal detachment, how extensive your detachment was and if there are any other complicating factors.
+Your outlook depends on factors like how clear your vision was before the retinal detachment, how extensive your detachment was and if there are any other complicating factors.
 Your provider will talk to you about what type of vision improvement you can expect.

 It’s possible to get a detached retina more than once.
 You may need a second surgery if this happens.
 Talk to your provider about preventive steps you can take to protect your vision.
-If you notice symptoms returning, call your provider right away.

 If you have retinal detachment (or face a higher risk), ask your provider: